General Practices For Scaling a Backend System

 We have always been told that normalization is good and we should normalize data as much as possible, but is it really?
 When databases were gaining traction, the storage was really expensive and it made sense to optimize the database to consume less space but in this day and age storage is pretty cheap and we should optimize our application to be processing intensive.
-Now I am not saying to denormalize everything if you are using a relational database but we should use pre-calculated aggregations and denormalization wherever it makes sense and helps reduce the joins in the application which are processing-intensive and can slow down apis.
+Now I am not saying to denormalize everything if you are using a relational database but we should use pre-calculated aggregations and denormalization wherever it makes sense and helps reduce the joins in the application which are processing-intensive and can slow down APIs.
 JSON fields in modern databases such as PostgreSQL are designed exactly for that purpose.

 It may seem non-trivial at first but every bit matters.
 Do not append the full objects in the API responses where they are not required.
 Many times API frameworks like Django Rest Framework append all the related objects inside the API responses whereas you only need a primary key or something.
 It is always best to optimize your responses do not have extra fields that are not required.
 The larger the response, the more time it will take to download on your client devices and server to transmit.
 So you will save both bandwidths and speed up the response time

-Indexing the DBMS
+Indexing The DBMS

 In the simplest sense, sharding your database involves breaking up your big database into many, much smaller databases that share nothing and can be spread across multiple servers.
 It is also called horizontal partitioning.
 Sharding the database will reduce the index size and accessing the index much larger.
-Sharding is a really important concept and it is used in almost all the large scale applications
+Sharding is a really important concept and it is used in almost all the large-scale applications

-Use Read Replicas for write-intensive applications
+Use Read Replicas For write-intensive Applications

 Load Balancers and Auto Scaling groups

 Regardless of how well your code is written and how optimized your database schema is without the proper infrastructure, your application is bound to crash under stress loading.
-We always recommend using one of the top 3 cloud providers (AWS, Google Cloud, Azure) and use their infrastructure to scale your applications.
+We always recommend using one of the top 3 cloud providers (AWS, Google Cloud, Azure) and using their infrastructure to scale your applications.
 The infrastructure needs to be set up with appropriate load balancers and auto-scaling groups that scale up with a surge of traffic and scale down when the surge is down because obviously, you want to save the costs as well

-The above mentioned are just the broad points and each of these points needs a lot of attention and needs to be dealt with at granular levels.
+The above-mentioned are just the broad points and each of these points needs a lot of attention and needs to be dealt with at granular levels.